TheNeuronProject/ef.js/README.md

 ```

 ## ef.js template(eft) format
-ef.js template is **very strict to indents**.
+ef.js templates are **very strict to indents**.
 Only tabs are allowed.
 Wrong indents could lead to a parsing error.

 Here is an example template.

 ```
 Tree structure
-Lines not started with >#%@.+- are considered as comments The escape character of eft is '&', to prevent the conflict with js escapes.
+Lines not started with >#%@.+- are considered as comments The escape character of eft is '&', for prevention of the conflict with js escapes.
 Except for the change of the character, all the usage should be the same. this is a comment
 '>' stands for tag name